 - Finally, there is a column with the identifiers of each of the processes.
 You can also see many more columns with more information by right-clicking on the process and then simply select by clicking on the information that you want to show.

 - If you click once on the name of one of the processes you will select it, and if you double click it will show it in Chrome.

 - If you think that a page or process is consuming too many resources, then you can simply close it from the browser or directly from the administrator simply by clicking the End process button located at the right part of the window.

 If you have plenty of active Chrome extensions, then this might also cause some issues on your Chrome memory and cause browser lagging.
 So you can disable unwanted active extensions and see if it is making an impact on your Chrome performance I hope it will make good use for you.
 Click on the Chrome menu (hamburger menu), go to More Tools and then select Extensions.
 Here you can enable/disable them according to your convenience.

-If you like this method then share it with your friends and if you are facing problem then comment us blow
+I hope that you understand well If you like that then share it with your friends and if you are facing problem then comment us blow